 The feeling is common because the conditioning is common.

-After recognizing productivity pressure, some people try to reject structure entirely.
+After recognizing productivity pressure, some people try to reject structure completely.

 But structure isn’t the problem.
 Unquestioned identity attachment to output is.